GenOL: Generating Diverse Examples for Name-only Online Learning: Introduction

-In standard learning, where all training data are provided at once, the time allocated for data collection and preprocessing does not affect performance, since these steps are completed before model training begins.
-In contrast, continual learning involves the continuous encounter of new `concepts', which can refer to classes, adjectives, and verbs in multi-modal tasks, necessitating ongoing data preparation throughout training.
-Therefore, delays in preparing data for encountered concepts hinder the model's ability to quickly adapt to new concepts \citep{koh2021online, caccia2022anytime}.
-Consequently, delays in data preparation, such as human annotation, could limit the applicability of CL method in deployment, such as e-commerce recommendation systems and autonomous driving.
+Online learning has achieved remarkable progress, demonstrating improved model adaptability to continuously evolving data streams.
+However, most existing approaches~\citep{wang2022learning, kim2024online} still rely on large, meticulously curated datasets that demand extensive human supervision.
+For instance, constructing the $423.5$k clean images in DomainNet~\citep{neyshabur2020being} required over $50,000$ hours of manual filtering to remove outliers.
+In standard learning, where all training data are provided at once, the time spent on data collection and preprocessing does not affect performance, as these steps are completed prior to model training.
+In contrast, online learning continuously introduces new data that may encompass novel `concepts' (\eg, classes, adjectives, and verbs in multi-modal tasks) under distribution shifts, a setting known as continual learning (CL), requiring ongoing data preparation throughout the training process.
+Consequently, delays in preparing data for newly encountered concepts in online learning can directly hinder the model's real-time adaptation to new concepts~\citep{koh2021online, caccia2022anytime}.

-In recent literature, several alternatives to human annotation have been proposed. \citet{madaan2021representational} propose an unsupervised CL setup that eliminates the need for annotation.
-However, they assume that the unlabeled data stream contains only data related to the target concepts, while in real-world scenarios, unlabeled data often include irrelevant data, which can potentially hinder the performance of the target concept~\citep{halevy2016goods, yang2023not}.
-As another alternative to human-annotated data, ~\citet{sato2023active, prabhu2023categories} proposes the use of web-scraped data for online learning.
-Although web-scrapped data presents advantages such as abundance~\citep{xu2024cleaner}, diversity~\citep{agun2023webcollectives}, and easy accessibility~\citep{sun2018learning}, challenges arise from privacy and copyright concerns~\citep{zhang2023tag}, as well as inherent noise~\citep{neyshabur2020being}, which significantly hinders the performance of continual learner~\citep{kim2021continual, bang2022online}.
+To address the issue of human annotation in the online setup, particularly under distribution shifts, \citet{prabhu2023categories} propose `name-only continual learning' setup, which requires only the names of new concepts, not the manually annotated data.
+They propose to use web-scraped data relevant to the given concepts as an alternative to manual annotation.
+Although web-scrapped data are abundant and easily accessible~\citep{sun2018learning}, challenges arise from copyright concerns~\citep{zhang2023tag}, as well as inherent noise~\citep{neyshabur2020being}, which significantly hinders the performance of continual learner~\citep{kim2021continual}.